 send it directly to me.
 If you choose this option please do so several months in advance of your order being made.

-If you are a previous customer then you get 5% off any future orders or when you buy from the store.
+If you are a previous customer then you get 5% off any future orders (with some exceptions).
 You may have to remind me if you don't get it, I've been blessed to have lots of customers and sometimes I forget to check the records.

 Military goes to the front.
 With some qualifiers.
 1. Must be deploying to a combat zone in the near future. (unless you are a pilot or flight crew member.
 You always qualify, no matter if you're deploying or not.)
 2. Must have a combat M.O.S. , be a pilot or flight crew member.
 3. Must email me from you official military email account or be recommended by a former military customer.
 That's it.
 Give me a holler and I'll get you up near the front.